mui/material-ui/docs/src/pages/customization/themes.md

 so you need to make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.
 You can learn more about this in [the API section](#muithemeprovider).

-## Configuration variables
+## Theme configuration variables

-Changing the configurations variables is the most effective way to match Material-UI to your needs.
+Changing the theme configuration variables is the most effective way to match Material-UI to your needs.
 By default, your Material-UI application will use the light theme.

 ### Palette